thejarlid/VideoStabilizationPy/README.md

 This repo uses python 3's virtual environment and pip to allow a sandbox environment of its own dependencies which have been frozen into the requirements.txt file.

-Inside the cloned directory run the following:
+Inside the cloned directory run the following in the terminal:

 ```bash
 python3 -m venv venv/               # you can change venv/ to whatever you want your virtual environment directory to be called